assaff/msc-thesis/source/notes.rst

     interactions (signaling) as drug targets.
   - Low antigenic determinant

-* *subsubsection:: structural hallmarks of PePIs*
+- *subsubsection:: structural hallmarks of PePIs*

-* Previous studies (PepX, PepSite) characterized PePIs in some ways, but peptidb unraveled features that distinguish PePIs from other interactions.
+- Previous studies (PepX, PepSite) characterized PePIs in some ways, but peptidb unraveled features that distinguish PePIs from other interactions.
-* London et al. described the strategies that peptides take to bind their partners.
+- London et al. described the strategies that peptides take to bind their partners.
-* They specifically use hot spot residues as hooks who contribute much of the binding energy.
+- They specifically use hot spot residues as hooks who contribute much of the binding energy.
-* In their binding strategies, peptides resemble small-molecule ligands on one hand, and PPIs on the other.
+- In their binding strategies, peptides resemble small-molecule ligands on one hand, and PPIs on the other.
-* Hot spot residues are highly enriched in hydrophobic residues [London2010].
+- Hot spot residues are highly enriched in hydrophobic residues [London2010].

+- detecting interface residues without any knowledge of the peptide or its binding site is a formidable task.
+Peptides are quite diverse in structure and mode-of-binding.

+- However, as London et al have posed, receptors are pre-arranged to bind them, hence it is interesting to find the intrinsic properties of the interface.
+There is a signal there, and we aim to find it.

-* *subsubsection: hot spots and their role in PePIs*
+- *subsubsection: hot spots and their role in PePIs*

-* The importance of hot spot residues is well established
+- The importance of hot spot residues is well established

-* Hot spot residues are especially important in PePIs, simply due to the transience of the interaction.
+- Hot spot residues are especially important in PePIs, simply due to the transience of the interaction.
 Their relative part of the interaction energy is notably higher than their PPI counterparts.

-* In this work we investigate the role of hot spots using computational fragment mapping.
+- In this work we investigate the role of hot spots using computational fragment mapping.

 Methods for hot-spot analysis